 A Variety of Aircraft on Display on the Grounds of the 82nd Airborne Division War Memorial Museum

 Fayetteville has just as much indoor adventure too.
 The Airborne & Special Operations Museum and the North Carolina Veterans Park are the must-see stops.
-Inside, the institution shows the history of Fort Bragg’s paratroopers during US conflicts with displays and military equipment and films.
-It details the essential military jobs of the paratroopers during the great wars as well as during conflicts in Korea and Vietnam and in the Middle East.
+Inside, the institution shows the history of Fort Liberty’s paratroopers during US conflicts with displays and military equipment and films.
+It details the essential military jobs of the paratroopers during the great wars as well as during conflicts in Korea and Vietnam, and in the Middle East.
 The gardens surrounding the entrance to the museum hosts two fine military statues; The 16-foot-tall Iron Mike personifies the steely nature of the brave and tough veterans.
 Nearby, under a shady tree, rests a much smaller piece that pays tribute to the dogs who’ve served.
-If this whets your broods’ appetites for military history, journey on to Fort Bragg to learn more at the 82nd Airborne Division War Memorial Museum and the JFK Special Warfare Museum.
+If this whets your broods’ appetites for military history, journey on to Fort Liberty to learn more at the 82nd Airborne Division War Memorial Museum and the JFK Special Warfare Museum.
 Both are open to the public.

 Fascinate-U Children's Museum

 Burn down some of your family’s energy candles while scaling the walls at one of the indoor climbing walls.
 Kids develop more confidence while making like Spidey-Man at the Climbing Place and Red Point Crossfit and Indoor Climbing.
 Or maybe it feels like your kiddos like to bounce off walls?
 Then take them for an hour session at Surge Trampoline park to jump their cares away.